dkalowsk/drafts/tooling_unification.md

   cout << arr[i];
 ```

-This isn't to say other tools don't have the same behavior.
+Other external tools also have the similar narrowing behavior.
 For examples:

 - Coverity disables variable dereferencing with `// coverity[var_deref_op]`
 - PVS-Studio disables variable dereferencing with `//-V522`